devforfun-ph/EMABOT/README.md

        IsForceCloseFriday : will trigger the feature if set to true Friday No Trade After N Hour: Trader Server Time (UTC+0), will stop if N Hours before 24hour

+TRADE AT YOUR OWN RISK
+1. On how to setup this EA, search in google, how to run EA in MT5